tollwerk/TYPO3-ext-tw_componentlibrary/README.md

 2. By creating a **documentation directory** named after the component (without variant suffix) and dropping documentation files in there.
 When the component is extracted,

     * it will first be checked if a file named `index.md`, `readme.md` or `<component>.md` exists inside that directory.
 If it does, this file will be used as the main documentation.
-    * If there's no such documentation index, a simple Markdown listing will be auto-generated, enumerating all the files in the directory.
-Valid image files will be embedded as images, otherwise the file name will be shown.
+    * If there's no such documentation index, a simple Markdown listing will be generated, enumerating all the files in the directory.
+Valid image files will be embedded as images, otherwise the linked file name will be shown.

     Example: